Panama Canal Gatun Locks aerial view

 • Established route

-• No locks (no water issue)
+• No locks needed

 • Handles largest ships